the episode

 John McLarty: And pride cometh before a fall, and God resisteth the proud and gives grace unto the humble.

 John McLarty: Sure.
-So first Peter five five to seven.
+So First Peter 5:5-7.
 Yes.
 All of you be submissive one to another and be clothed with humility for God resists the proud but gives grace to the humble.
 Therefore, humble yourselves under the mighty hand of God that he may exalt you, key, he may exalt you in due time, casting all your care upon him for he cares for you.
+I love that verse.

 John McLarty: And we think about this, as you said, this omniscient, loving, all powerful God.
 Why would we want to have him resisting us?
-Right.
-And that’s a terrifying To have him

-John McLarty: And I think as you’ve said before, and I use this phrase a lot, life is full of trouble just without us even causing it.
+John McLarty: And I think, as you’ve said before, and I use this phrase a lot, life is full of trouble just without us even causing it.
 Life is full of trouble.
 So wouldn’t we want God with us instead of resisting us?
 Of course we would.

 Kimberly Faith: Right.
 I mean, it’s one thing to really think about, Well, I can do this without God, but it’s quite another, and I use the word terrifying because it is terrifying, to understand how much we need God and think we can do life without him.
 I think, like Eve was deceived, in the perfection of a garden, we’re often very deceived in the garbage dump of this world.
 You know?
-And so, but the solution, you know, once we know that the danger is pride and pride is simply independence from God, thinking we can do anything apart from God.
+And so, but the solution, you know, once we know that the danger is pride and pride is simply independence from God, thinking we can do anything apart from God, right?

 John McLarty: Right.

-Kimberly Faith: And and, you know, I mean, it’s not like beating your chest on the top of a mountain.
+Kimberly Faith: And, you know, I mean, it’s not like beating your chest on the top of a mountain.
 Pride is pretty quiet a lot of times, like just thinking we can manage life without God, any aspect of our life.
 You know?
 And we think about worry, isn’t that what worry is?

-John McLarty: Just sure.
-Yeah.
-Pride is just self Self reliance.
-Reliance.
-Self aggrandization.
+John McLarty: Pride is just self

+Kimberly Faith: Yeah.
+Pride is not beating our chest and howling at the moon and saying, Look at this great thing I did.
+Pride is very sneaky.
 Worry.
 You know, how many times have I said to myself, you know, I’m a control freak, you know, about maybe my law practice?
 Well, I admit it, I am.
 I’m a bit of a control freak, but that is not an attribute.
 That’s not a virtue.
 That’s a symptom of pride.

-Right.
-You know?
+Kimberly Faith: You know?
 Because pride essentially says, I don’t trust God with this, no matter how small it is.

 John McLarty: I think one of the problems is the cultural view that humility is somehow equated with weakness, being a doormat, a pushover, and that’s not humility.